-Stockholder proposals intended for inclusion in our proxy statement relating to the Annual Meeting of Stockholders in 2020 must be received by us a reasonable time before we begin to print and mail our proxy materials for the Annual Meeting of Stockholders in 2020.
+Stockholder proposals intended for inclusion in our proxy statement relating to the Annual Meeting of Stockholders in 2021 must be received by us no later than December 26, 2020.
 Any such proposal must comply with Rule 14a-8 of Regulation 14A of the proxy rules of the SEC.
-The proxy or proxies designated by the Company will have discretionary authority to vote on any matter properly presented by a stockholder for consideration at the 2020 Annual Meeting of Stockholders but not submitted for inclusion in the proxy materials for such meeting unless notice of the matter is received by the Company before we begin to print and mail our proxy materials for the Annual Meeting of Stockholders in 2020 and certain other conditions of the applicable rules of the SEC are satisfied.
-Under our Bylaws, proposals of stockholders not intended for inclusion in the proxy statement, but intended to be raised at our regularly scheduled Annual Meeting of Stockholders to be held in 2020, including nominations for election as directors of persons other than nominees of the board of directors, must be received not more than 120 days prior to the 2020 Annual Meeting and no later than the later of (i) the close of business on the 90th day prior to the 2020 Annual Meeting of Stockholders and (ii) the 10th day following the day on which public announcement of the date of the 2020 Annual Meeting of Stockholders is first made by us.
+The proxy or proxies designated by the Company will have discretionary authority to vote on any matter properly presented by a stockholder for consideration at the 2021 Annual Meeting of Stockholders but not submitted for inclusion in the proxy materials for such meeting unless notice of the matter is received by the Company on or prior to March 11, 2021 and certain other conditions of the applicable rules of the SEC are satisfied.
+Under our Bylaws, proposals of stockholders not intended for inclusion in the proxy statement, but intended to be raised at our regularly scheduled Annual Meeting of Stockholders to be held in 2021, including nominations for election as directors of persons other than nominees of the board of directors, must be received not more than 120 days prior to the 2021 Annual Meeting and no later than the later of (i) the close of business on the 90th day prior to the 2021 Annual Meeting of Stockholders is first made by us.
 Such proposals must comply with the procedures outlined in our Bylaws, which may be found on our website www.carrols.com or a copy of which is available upon request from the Secretary of the Company, 968 James Street, Syracuse, New York 13203.

 We will bear the cost of preparing, assembling and mailing the notice and, if requested, the form of proxy, this Proxy Statement and other material which may be sent to stockholders in connection with this solicitation and all costs associated with the SEC rule that allows us to deliver our proxy materials to stockholders via the Internet.
 In addition to solicitation of proxies by use of the Internet, telephone and mail, our directors, officers and employees (who will receive no compensation therefore in addition to their regular remuneration) may solicit the return of proxies by telephone, telegram or personal interview.
-Pursuant to the Merger Agreement and the Consent Agreement, we have agreed to use our commercially reasonable efforts to solicit stockholder approval of Proposals 3 and 4, respectively, which efforts shall include, without limitation, the requirement to hire a reputable proxy solicitor selected by us in our sole discretion and our sole expense.
-We have retained Okapi Partners LLC, an independent proxy solicitation firm, to assist in the solicitation of proxies.
-Okapi Partners LLC will receive a fee of approximately \$10,000 for its services and will be reimbursed for its out-of-pocket expenses.
-If you have any questions or need any assistance in voting your shares of our common stock, please contact Okapi Partners LLC at (877) 274-8654.